COMP2913-24-25/Pendolare/Pendo.PaymentService/README.md

-# Service Name
+# PaymentService

-Brief description of what this specific service does and its role in the Pendolare system.
+The payment service handles transactions and communication with Stripe for any payment operations required by the system.

 ## Overview

 Description of the service's main responsibilities and core functionalities.

 ### Features
-- Key feature 1
-- Key feature 2
-- Key feature 3
+- Provide backend transaction handling for Stripe payments on the front end
+- Manage a user's balance, updaing, viewing, etc
+- Link transactions to bookings and their status

 ## Tech Stack
-- Language/Framework: [e.g., Node.js, Java, Python]
+- Language/Framework: Python and FastAPI
-- Other significant technologies
+- Importantly uses Stripe's Python SDK - to integrate with Stripe's React Native SDK
+- Uses Docker containers for all parts
+- Testing handled by Pytest

 ## Prerequisites
-- Required software/tools with versions
+- Requirements.txt file
-- Environment dependencies
+- Docker
 - External service dependencies

 ## Getting Started